-Woodlands Residential Treatment
+Woodlands Live-In Treatment

-The Woodlands Residential Treatment program is a therapeutic service for youth between 12 years of age and up to their 18th birthday who are experiencing significant mental health, emotional and behavioural difficulties.
+The Woodlands Live-In (Residential) Treatment program is a therapeutic service for youth between 12 years of age and up to their 18th birthday who are experiencing significant mental health, emotional and behavioural difficulties.
 The five day residential program combines a family-based treatment model and a supportive school environment with therapeutic and skills training activities designed to foster normal adolescent growth, healthy family relationships and achieve treatment goals.
 The program operates 24 hours a day, Monday to Friday within a home-like environment where youth follow house rules and participate in structured groups, recreational activities and chores.

 Using a client-focused, strengths-based approach, we provide:

 - Individual, family and group counselling based on treatment goals

 - Individualized school program and the opportunity to attain credits

 - Milieu treatment (social responsibility, life skills, emotion management, positive peer interactions and self esteem)

 - Recreational activities (gym, swimming and community outings)